leap-stc/leap-stc.github.io/book/guides/team_docs.md

 - How much space is left on the [entire shared volume](https://grafana.leap.2i2c.cloud/d/hub-dashboard/jupyterhub-dashboard?orgId=1&viewPanel=23)?
 If the free space falls *below 20%* we need to discuss further actions.
 - [Which users are taking up more than the allowed 50GB](https://grafana.leap.2i2c.cloud/d/bd232539-52d0-4435-8a62-fe637dc822be/home-directory-usage-dashboard?orgId=1).
 For users who take up more than 50GB the suggested action is to reach out via slack or email.

+### Regularly Updating the Software Environment

+We aim to provide users with [up-to-date default software environments](jupyterhub.software_env).
+This currently requires to change the [pangeo-docker-images](https://github.com/pangeo-data/pangeo-docker-images) tag manually.

+- Make sure you are subscribed to release notifications on [pangeo-docker-images](https://github.com/pangeo-data/pangeo-docker-images) to recieve Github notification about new releases
+- To bump the version, submit a PR to [this config file](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/leap/common.values.yaml) in the [2i2c infrastructure repo](https://github.com/2i2c-org/infrastructure).
+In that PR you need to change the image tag for *all image choices*, see an example [here](https://github.com/2i2c-org/infrastructure/pull/3688).
-- To send emails, a token file is setup as the OAUTH_GMAIL_CREDENTIALS Github Secret in the member management repo; every so often the action will require re-authentication, generating a new token that should replace the existing secret.
-This makes use of OAUTH_GMAIL_CLIENT_SECRET, which never needs to change
+- To send emails, a token file is setup as the OAUTH_GMAIL_CREDENTIALS Github Secret in the member management repo; every so often (around biweekly) the action will require re-authentication, generating a new token that should replace the existing secret.
+This makes use of OAUTH_GMAIL_CLIENT_SECRET, which never needs to change.
+To update the OAUTH_GMAIL_CREDENTIALS secret, run the `generate_emails_token(github_action_mode=False)` function from utils.py locally, which will direct you to a confirmation screen.
+Log in to the leap.pangeo@gmail.com account and authorize access.
+You will require a copy of the CLIENT_SECRETS file on your personal machine which can be retreived from Google Cloud Console from the above pangeo support email.